CollierCZ/adapt-narrativeCode/README.md

 ## Installation

 ### Installing Narrative Code
-As one of Adapt's *[core components](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#components),* **Narrative Code** is included with the [installation of the Adapt framework](https://github.com/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework#installation) and the [installation of the Adapt authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-Adapt-Origin).

-* If **Narrative Code** has been uninstalled from the Adapt framework, it may be reinstalled.
 With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:
 `adapt install adapt-narrativeCode`